 Organizations need to evolve if they are to survive in the digital era because the impact of technology cannot be ignored.
 So, I see DI as a race, but having said that, one should not fail to see it as a journey as well.
 DI requires careful planning of resources, investments, milestones, choice of technology, and the most important being the implementation throughout the enterprise.

-Although technology enables change – in fact it is the main catalyst to achieve lofty transformational goals – it ultimately depends on whether employees embrace it.
-In 2018 we are seeing organizations taking the leap of faith, focusing more on reskilling their employees, leadership development or hiring digital savvy leaders because it’s the Chief Digital Officer or Chief Innovation Officer along with the CxO suite that will have to drive the momentum.
+Although technology enables change — in fact, it is the main catalyst to achieve lofty transformational goals — it ultimately depends on whether employees embrace it.
+In 2018, we are seeing organizations taking the leap of faith, focusing more on reskilling their employees, leadership development, or hiring digital-savvy leaders because it’s the chief digital officer or chief innovation officer, along with the C-suite, that will have to drive the momentum.
 Companies that have already tasted success through DI may look for more opportunities to scale faster or industrialize the digital model within different functions.

 We recently concluded a joint study with 400 global enterprises on the State of Automation and AI globally, led by one of the leading analyst authorities.
-The study indicates that 80% of the enterprise C-Suite demanded automation and AI as their strategic priority.
-While 98% of the respondents had an automation agenda, 70% of customers are planning to deploy RPA over the next two years and more than 50% believe that AI will be applicable for a broad set of processes within the same timeframe.
+The study indicates that 80% of the enterprise C-Suite demanded automation and artificial intelligence (AI) as their strategic priority.
+While 98% of the respondents had an automation agenda, 70% of customers are planning to deploy Robotic Process Automation (RPA) over the next two years, and more than 50% believe that AI will be applicable for a broad set of processes within the same time frame.